Vyšší Brod (Hohenfurth) cycle

 The work was evidently commissioned by Petr I of Rosenberg, Supreme Chamberlain of the Bohemian Kingdom, who financed the abbey.
 This series of paintings is a rare example of a complete Gothic altar retable (although there is not complete agreement on the fact that it was a retable, in other words a structure standing on the altar – there have also been theories that it could have been hung on the choir pews or rood screen.
 Having been returned to its former owner, the Cistercian Abbey in Vyšší Brod, it is being exhibited as a long-term loan in the permanent exhibition of the Collection of Medieval Art of the National Gallery in Prague.
+According to Hana Hlaváčková, the entire cycle could have been made for the coronation of Charles IV (1347) in St. Vitus Cathedral, which was unfinished at the time and the paintings could have covered the ongoing construction work.
+The author believes that the paintings were hung in a row between the choir and the nave behind the altar of the Holy Cross.
+This is evidenced by the damage from the candle flame, which the restorers found only on the central triptych.
+There is no mention of the paintings in the documents of the monastery in Vyšší Brod, and there is no suitable place for the entire cycle in the church there.
+Therefore, some researchers believe that the Hohenfurth cycle was moved there only secondarily.

 Description

 The panels’ dimensions are approximately 99 x 92 cm in size.
 Each of them is composed of three sycamore boards 2 cm thick that are joined with pegs and covered with linen canvas.
 The underdrawing on the chalk base was executed in charcoal and engraving.
 The painting was executed in tempera and pigments were bonded with gelatine.
 A dark purple poliment forms the base of the gilding; orange-yellow poliment underlies the silver foil.
 Especially in layering up the flesh tones, the Master of the Vyšší Brod Altarpiece used a complex system of layers and underpainting that was based in the Byzantine painting tradition and does not, therefore, have any parallels in Central European painting of that time.
 The identical painting technique on all the panels confirms that they were produced in a single workshop.
+Although there could be a mutual exchange of motifs, materials and individual artists with manuscript illuminators, the workshop focused on panel paintings and murals operated independently.

 The series features trios of connected scenes from the Christological cycle that are arranged so that the central one is that of the Crucifixion.
 They are designed for believers to meditate on and are related to the most important church festivals.
 A series of motifs that the Master of the Vyšší Brod Altarpiece used for the first time in Bohemian painting conceals symbols relating to the Gospels, as well as to the Apocrypha and medieval theological texts (The Song of Songs and texts by St Bernard of Clairvaux).